Glen Kamara

-He began his senior career at Arsenal, where he made one substitute appearance in the Football League Cup and was loaned to Southend United and Colchester United.
+Kamara began his senior career at Arsenal, where he made one substitute appearance in the Football League Cup and was loaned to Southend United and Colchester United.
 After 18 months at Dundee, he joined fellow Scottish Premiership side Rangers for £50,000.
 He made the PFA Scotland Team of the Year when they won the league title in 2020–21.
+In late August 2023 it was announced that he would be leaving Rangers to join Leeds United in the EFL Championship.
+After a successful season with Leeds, Kamara joined French side Rennes for a €10 million fee.
+Six months later, he signed for Al Shabab on loan.

 Kamara made his senior international debut for Finland in 2017.
 He was named in their squad for UEFA Euro 2020.
+In 2022, he was recognized as Finnish Footballer of the Year by the Football Association of Finland.

+Youth career

+Finland

+Kamara was born in Tampere, Finland, to refugee parents from Sierra Leone.
+He was raised in Soukka, in the city of Espoo, from the age of two until the age of 12, when he moved to London, England, with his mother and sister.
+In Espoo, Kamara had played football in the youth sectors of Olarin Tarmo –77 in Olari, and in Espoon Palloseura (EPS) in Espoonlahti.

+England

+Kamara continued his career in England for Sunday side Westway of Ladbroke Grove, before moving to the Southend United youth system and then on to Arsenal in 2012.

 Club career

-Youth career and Arsenal
+Arsenal

-Born in Tampere (Finland) to Sierra Leonean born-parents, Kamara started his career in England for Sunday side Westway of Ladbroke Grove, before moving to the Southend United youth system before moving to Arsenal in 2012.

-At first Kamara joined up with the club's Academy.
+At first Kamara joined up with the club's academy.
 He went on to be an unused substitute for Arsenal's UEFA Champions League match against Galatasaray in December 2014.
-Kamara made his only appearance for Arsenal a day before his 20th birthday on 27 October 2015, up against Sheffield Wednesday in the Football League Cup fourth round in an eventual 3–0 away loss; he started the match and was substituted for Krystian Bielik after an hour.
+Kamara made his only appearance for Arsenal a day before his 20th birthday on 27 October 2015, up against Sheffield Wednesday in the EFL League Cup fourth round in an eventual 3–0 away loss; he started the match and was substituted for Krystian Bielik after an hour.

 On 22 January 2016, Kamara returned to Southend in League One, on loan for the rest of the season.
 He played six matches, all but one as a starter.

-On deadline day of the summer transfer window upon 31 August 2016, Kamara joined Colchester United in League Two on loan until January 2017.
+On deadline day of the summer transfer window, 31 August 2016, Kamara joined Colchester United in League Two on loan until January 2017.
 He played six times, starting just once in the league.